lendersiq/bankersiq/LTV_agent_guide.md

 - **Production Ready:** Deployed on reliable hosting
 - **Agent Intelligence:** Transparent reasoning and explanations

-This agent provides banking intelligence with the reasoning and transparency that makes it truly agentic, not just another API.
+This agent provides banking intelligence with the reasoning and transparency.
 Access it at [https://bankersiq.com/agent/ltv/](https://bankersiq.com/agent/ltv/) for all your financial product lifetime value calculations.